DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests.md

 You can view and modify the fixture in the **Fixture Editor**.

+## Creating Tests

+> You can create a test manually or you can skip this step and go to recording.
+When you start recording, TestCafe Studio will automatically create a new test.
+See [Starting and Stopping Recording](#starting-and-stopping-recording).

+To create an empty test:

+1. Right-click a desired fixture in the **Explorer** panel and select **New Test** from the context menu.
+2. In the **Create Test** dialog, specify the test name and click **Create**.

+TestCafe Studio will create a test with the specified name and open it in the **Test Editor**.
+Next, add actions to the test from the **Actions** panel manually or record them.
+To start recording, click the IMAGE **Record test actions** button on the **Test Editor** toolbar.

 ## Starting and Stopping Recording

 **To start recording** a new test, do any of the following.